School Science Lessons

 CHOP, chemotherapy for treatment of non-Hodgkin lymphoma

-Cyclophosphamide, an alkylating agent
+Cyclophosphamide, is an alkylating agent

-Hydroxydaunorubicin, (doxorubicin, adriamycin), an intercalating agent
+Hydroxydaunorubicin, (doxorubicin, adriamycin), is an intercalating agent

-Oncovin (vincristine),prevents cells from duplicating by binding to the protein tubulin
+Oncovin (vincristine), prevents cells from duplicating by binding to the protein tubulin

-Prednisone or Prednisolone, are corticosteroids.
+Prednisone or Prednisolone, are corticosteroid component of R-CHOP21.

 Reactions of: